 Construction of the Project would generate trips from large trucks including haul trucks, concrete mixing trucks, concrete pumping trucks, and vendor delivery trucks.
 Regarding building damage, based on FTA data, the vibration generated by a typical heavy-duty truck would be approximately 63 VdB (0.006 PPV) at a distance of 50 feet from the truck.
 According to the FTA "[i]t is unusual for vibration from sources such as buses and trucks to be perceptible, even in locations close to major roads."
 Nonetheless, there are buildings along the Project's anticipated haul route on Carson Street that are situated away from the right-of-way and would be exposed to groundborne vibration levels of approximately 0.006 PPV.
-This estimated vibration generated by construction trucks traveling along the anticipated haul route would be well below the most stringent building damage criteria of 0.12 PPV for buildings and structures as the result of groundborne vibration generated by its truck trips would therefore be less than significant.
+This estimated vibration generated by construction trucks traveling along the anticipated haul route would be well below the most stringent building damage criteria of 0.12 PPV for buildings extremely susceptible to vibration.
+The Project's potential to damage roadside buildings and structures as the result of groundborne vibration generated by its truck trips would therefore be less than significant.